What's New 2007

 January 23rd, 2007

-At long last, my review of the Panasonic Lumix DMC–LX2 is online.
-Here is a shot taken with the camera today during lunchtime (and no, I was not thinking about buying the shack—too late at this stage ):
+Posting a shot taken with the the Panasonic Lumix DMC–LX2 today during lunchtime (and no, I was not thinking about buying the shack—too late at this stage :))

 Panasonic Lumix DMC–LX2